pedropaulofb/laderr/README.md

 ## Available Artifacts

 The LaDeRR repository contains several artifacts that support the development, documentation, and computational use of the **Language for Describing Risk and Resilience (LaDeRR)**.
-These artifacts include the **metamodel, vocabulary, rules, SHACL shapes for validation, and documentation resources**.
+These artifacts include the metamodel, vocabulary, rules, SHACL shapes for validation, and documentation resources.

 ### LaDeRR Metamodel